imsky/cssFx/README.md

 * IE and other browsers remove either unknown properties or properties with unknown values.
 To guarantee that all properties are parsed, link your stylesheet externally.
 * To prevent FOUC (flash of unstyled content), place cssfx.js immediately under the stylesheet tags.
 * cssFx only adds prefixes, not functionality.
-It does not polyfill functionality that the browser doesn't offer.
+It does not polyfill functionality unavailable in the browser.

 License
 -------